 The 10 Best States To Live In 2025, According To A New Report

-Others are shockingly attainable, including parts of the Midwest and Plains.
-The trade-off?
-Well, harsher winters, more driving, and fewer late-night sushi options.
+Affordability is a major dividing line in America today, and some states on CNBC's list will punish your wallet with home prices and grocery bills that can feel like a prank.
+However, others are shockingly attainable, including parts of the Midwest.
+The trade-off being harsher winters, more driving, and fewer late-night sushi options.
 Still, that's a deal many people are willing to make for peace and access to a doctor when they need one.
-So, if you aspire to security, health, stability, and a chance at financial breathing room, check these specific corners of the map.
-This countdown highlights the states that deliver the best all-around value for you and your family.
-Some you'll expect, while others may surprise you.
+Regardless of what your priorities are, these states can deliver the best all-around value for you and your family.

 Virginia